Portable RV Macerator Pump: 3 Top Reasons Why You Might Need One

 So when do you need one?
 Here are 3 situations when a macerator is necessary.

 What are those three situations?

-So let's figure out if you need one, if it would benefit your situation, and which one is the best in our book.
+First, let's figure out if you need one if it would benefit your situation, and which one is the best in our book.

-If you only want to know the 3 reasons, you can jump to that answer below.
+If you only want to know the 3 situations, you can jump to the answer below.

-A portable macerator pump is a grinding device made to chew up your waste solids and pump it out of your RV holding tanks when you dump.
+A portable macerator pump is a grinding device made to chew up your waste solids and pump it out of your RV holding tanks when you dump them.

 It works much like a garbage disposal.

 Except the disposal isn't under the sink.
-It goes right where you connect your sewer hose when you dump.
+It connects to your sewer drain valve.

-It chews up the toilet paper and poo (I'm gonna vomit now) turning it into a sludge.
+It chews up the toilet paper and poo (I'm gonna vomit now), turning it into a slurry.